Photo Gallery

 A memorial service for the C/1/505 Airborne Infantry paratroopers KIA on April 4, 1968, and others.
 Courtesy Ron Yoriovich, 82nd Abn.
 Div.
 Assoc., Golden Brigade Chapter.

 Photo of 2nd Lt.
-Paul H. Davin, taken in August 1966, during his first tour of duty in Vietnam.
+Paul H. Davin (Charlie 6), taken in August 1966, during his first tour of duty in Vietnam.
 At that time, he was a platoon leader in Company A, 1st Battalion, 327th Airborne Infantry, 1st Brigade, 101st Airborne Division.
 After returning to the States, he quickly volunteered to return to Vietnam, where he was eventually assigned to the newly arrived 82nd Airborne Division.

 Cpt.
 Paul H. Davin during his second tour in Vietnam.